-If you don’t feel comfortable doing this yourself, please contact reputable double-glazing company to help you
+If you don’t feel comfortable doing this yourself, please contact us and let us help you.

 Where can I get a replacement uPVC door?

-Reddish Joinery offers a wide range of secure and stylish doors.
-They are available in a variety of designs and styles to suit any home.
+Reddish Joinery offers a wide range of secure and stylish uPVC doors that can be coloured in any shade from the RAL range.
 In addition to uPVC doors, we also offer uPVC windows.
 For more information or a free quote, fill out our quick and easy online form to see what we can do for you and your home today.